hghcomphys/raspi-hpc-cluster/README.md

 - copy the `munge.key` of the `master` node to the `compute` nodes
 - enable and start `slurmd` on `compute` nodes
 - same `slurm.conf` between all nodes
-- NFS from master to all compute nodes
+- export NFS from master to all compute nodes

 Check nodes:
 ```